AidenCooper/DiscordStatusBot/README.md

 10. Copy the link and enter it in your web browser.

 ## Setup plugin
-1. Stop your minecraft server.
+1. Stop your Minecraft server.
-2. Put jar file in the plugins folder of your server.
+2. Put the jar file in the plugins folder of your server.
 3. Start your server.
 4. Open the client.yml file in /plugins/DiscordStatusBot/.
 5. Enter your discord bot token and the channel ID you want the message to send to.
-6. Save and close then open the message.yml and edit to your desire.
+6. Save and close then open the message.yml file and edit to your desire.
 7. Reload the plugin using /dsb reload.

 ## Issues